wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-12-27-hackintosh-z370n-wifi-build.markdown

 #### Required

+- [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads): FakeSMC is an open source SMC device driver/emulator developed by netkas.
+This kext is needed to emulate a mac and boot up.
 - [Lilu](https://github.com/acidanthera/Lilu/releases) : An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.

-- [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads): FakeSMC is an open source SMC device driver/emulator developed by netkas.
+This kext is need for many other kexs to work.

 #### Audio